A pure source transfer domain decomposition method for Helmholtz equations in unbounded domain: Introduction

 Here, $G(x,y)$ is the Green's function of the problem \eqref{eq1.1a}--\eqref{eq1.1b}.
-Observing \eqref{eqi1}, we know that $u(x)$ in $\Om_i$ consists of two independent parts.
-The first part only involves the sources in $\Om_i$ and $\Om_{i-1}$ and the second one only involves the source in $\Om_{i+1}$.
-Thus they could be solved independently by using the PML method outside only $\Om_{i-1}\cup\Om_i$ and $\Om_i\cup\Om_{i+1}$ respectively.
-Similar to STDDM, our PSTDDM also consists of two steps which could run in parallel and the complexity of every step is the same as that of STDDM.
-The error of PSTDDM are not larger than that of STDDM if the same numerical algorithm, such as the finite element or difference method, was used.
-Besides, since every step of PSTDDM just consists of local PML problems defined in the whole space, not in the half-space with Dirichlet boundary, these local PML problems also can be solved by using our PSTDDM recursively.
-As a result, the computational domain is divided into blocks and the local PML problems needed to be solved are defined outside the union of four adjacent blocks.
+Observing \eqref{eqi1}, we know that $u(x)$ in $\Omega_i$ consists of two independent parts.
+The first part only involves the sources in $\Omega_i$ and $\Omega_{i-1}$ and the second one only involves the source in $\Omega_{i+1}$.
+Thus they could be solved independently by using the perfectly matched layer (PML) method right outside $\Omega_{i-1}\cup\Omega_i$ and $\Omega_i\cup\Omega_{i+1}$, respectively.
+The above procedure leads to the PSTDDM of Algorithm~\ref{alg1} in Subsection~\ref{subs1}.
+The PSTDDM with truncated PML is listed in Algorithm~\ref{alg2} and its convergence is proved in Subsection~\ref{sec3}.
+Moreover, the PML problems on two adjacent layers in the above PSTDDM can be further solved by the same PSTDDM but along directions parallel to the layers.
+And therefore, we obtain some block-wise PSTDDM on the decomposition composed of $N^2$ squares (see Algorithms~\ref{alg3} and \ref{alg4} in Section~\ref{sec4}), which further reduces the size of subdomain problems and is more suitable for large-scale problems, in particular in 3D.
+For the sake of clarity, we sometimes call the PSTDDM in Algorithms~\ref{alg1} and \ref{alg2} the layer-wise PSTDDM.

-The perfectly matched layer (PML) is a mesh termination technique of effectiveness, simplicity and flexibility in computational wave propagation.
-After the pioneering work of B\'{e}renger \cite{ber94,ber96}, various constructions of PML absorbing layers have been proposed and many theoretical results about Helmholtz problem, such as those about the convergence and stability, have been studied \cite{bp,cl03,cw08,cz11,kp10,ls98,ls01}.
-In this paper, the uniaxial PML methods will be used.
+The PML is a mesh termination technique of effectiveness, simplicity and flexibility in computational wave propagation.
+After the pioneering work of B\'{e}renger \cite{ber94,ber96}, various constructions of PML absorbing layers have been proposed and many theoretical results about Helmholtz problem, such as those about the convergence and stability, have been studied \cite{bp,cl03,cw03,cw08,cz11,kp10,ls98,ls01}.
+In this paper, the uniaxial PML methods will be used (see e.g. \cite{bp,cx}).

-The remainder of this paper is organized as follows.
-In section \ref{sec2}, pure source transfer domain decomposition method in $\R^2$ and some important lemmas and theorems, which are fundamental and illuminating for the PSTDDM in truncated domain, are introduced.
-Section \ref{sec3} shows the algorithm in the truncated bounded domain and the main result, that is, the exponentially convergence of the solution of PSTDDM in the truncated domain to the solution in $\R^2$.
-In section \ref{sec4}, we show that the local PML problems can be solved by out PSTDDM recursively and proof the convergence of the method.
-At last, we both use the method as a direct solver and an efficient preconditioner in the GMRES method to solve the Helmholtz equation.